hamed-rezaee/flutter_component_architecture_poc/README.md

 - **BaseRepository**: The `BaseRepository` class defines the base repository interface, which encapsulates the data retrieval logic and provides an abstraction for accessing data from the data source.
 It depends on the `BaseMapper` and `BaseDataSource` interfaces.

+### Interactor Layer

+The interactor layer is responsible for handling the business logic of the application.
+It consists of the following components:

 - **BaseService**: The `BaseService` class defines the base service interface, which encapsulates the business logic operations.
+It depends on the `BaseRepository` interface.

+- **Service**: The `Service` class implements the `BaseService` interface and provides the implementation of the business logic operations.
 It depends on the `BaseRepository` interface.

 ### Presentation Layer